davidgregs87/alx-higher_level_programming/README.md

-I'm writing my first Hello World in python
+This is my repository for my python projects and my future progress.